 Although several such stations once operated from around New Zealand, all point-to-point services have now been replaced by satellites and undersea cables.
 A single radio station, Taupo Maritime Radio ZLM, operated by Maritime NZ serves shipping and small craft from the middle of the North Island, although it is controlled from the capital, Wellington.

-One former station, ZLD Auckland Radio, has been preserved by an enthusiastic group of “ham radio” operators, while others live on in memories only.
-This website aims to enhance those memories in words, photos and recordings.
-The aim is to have a section for each of the silent stations, and contributions of documentary material are most welcome.
+One former station, Auckland Radio ZLD, has been preserved by an enthusiastic group of “ham radio” operators, while the former transmitter building at Awarua Radio ZLB became a museum in early 2016.
+The other stations live on in memories only, and this website aims to enhance those memories in words, photos and recordings.

-The most extensive section of this site relates to Awarua Radio ZLB.
-The material in the ZLB section comes from a website created by the late Alan Gilchrist ZL4PZ.
-When Alan decided that he could no longer maintain the site due to failing health, he kindly allowed me to republish his material here, where I trust it will be available for many years to come.
+Some of the material covering Awarua Radio ZLB comes from a website created by the late Alan Gilchrist.
+When Alan decided that he could no longer maintain his website due to failing health, he kindly allowed me to republish his material here, where I trust it will be available for many years to come.

-Alan’s information came largely from Alex Glennie ZL4ACG, whose father was an operator at ZLB, so thanks also to Alex for his cooperation and assistance with this project (and for the photos at the top of this page – that’s his dad, Charles Alan Glennie, pictured at the microphone).
+Alan’s information came largely from Alex Glennie, whose father was an operator and manager at ZLB, so thanks also to Alex for his cooperation and generous assistance with this project (and for the photos at the top of this page – that’s his dad, Charles Alan Glennie, pictured at the microphone).